 SD Memory Card

 Don’t forget to bring more storage for your digital recorder!

 So you don’t run out of space on the road, pick up a handful of these 32GB SD cards.
 Make sure you know what the maximum SD card size is for your recorder (the H4N Pro above allows up to 32GB).

 Thats pretty much it as we covered broad spectrum of almost all the equipment software you need to start a podcaster of your own and scale it from an amateur level to professional level.
-Happy Podcasting folks!
+Do check out Happy Podcasting folks!